-Till 2014 no one really cared about influencer marketing.
+Until 2014, no one cared about influencer marketing trends.
 Fast forward to 2018, the idea made it to every trend list you could find.
 A dramatic rise is seen in both the number of social media influencers and brands looking to leverage their reach.
-According to Nielsen’s Global Trust in Advertising Survey, 2/3rd consumers trust opinions posted on digital platforms.
+According to Nielsen’s Global Trust in Advertising Survey, 2/3rd of consumers trust opinions posted on digital platforms.
 At the same time, there is a strong downfall in the influence held by television (7.4%), print (4.7%) and digital ad (4.5%).
-As a result, influencer marketing will continue to remain an important part of marketing campaigns in 2018.
+As a result, influencer marketing will remain an important part of marketing campaigns in 2018.

 5 Trends Shaping the Future of Influencer Marketing:

-Influencer marketing is expected to evolve into a much more sophisticated strategy.
-Unlike 2017 where brands were performing mere experiments, in 2018 we can expect a streamlined approach to handling influencer marketing campaigns.
-If you are also in the queue then it is important to stay relevant with the latest trends.
+Influencer marketing is expected to develop into a much more sophisticated strategy.
+Unlike 2017, where brands were performing mere experiments, in 2018, we can expect a streamlined approach to handling influencer marketing campaigns.
+If you are also in the queue, then it is important to stay relevant to the latest trends.
 These major influencer marketing trends will help you gain a better understanding of market dynamics.
-You can improvise your marketing strategy according to these trends to gain a better ROI and standout from the competition.
+You can improvise your marketing strategy according to these trends to gain a better ROI and stand out from the competition.

 1. Augmented reality:

 We all know how PokemonGO brings out the gamer within us.
-Experiencing life-like visuals augmented through our mobiles excites us like no other content can.
+Experiencing lifelike visuals augmented through our mobiles excites us as no other content can.
 The innovative tech can help brands make memorable campaigns.
 Thus, making them worthy of both earned media and social media attention.

 While still in its infancy, the technology has gained tremendous traction in a relatively less time.
 By now 543 start-ups are already listed in this category on Angelist.
-With more technical experts hoping into the field of content creation it will be easier and cost effective to initiate a campaign in this space.
-All these points towards the upcoming wave of AR content in influencer marketing.
+With more technical experts hopping into the field of content creation, it will be easier and cost-effective to start a campaign in this space.
+All of these points toward the upcoming wave of AR content in influencer marketing.

-People with a good reputation in highly relevant and niche markets are called micro influencers.
-They usually have a followership of less than 10,000.
+People with an excellent reputation in highly relevant and niche markets are called micro-influencers.
+They usually have followership of less than 10,000.
 Still, they carry significant influence over a small market.
-Since these are experts in their respective fields their voice matters to the audience they cater to.
+Since these are experts in their respective fields, their voice matters to the audience they cater to.
 Companies can appeal directly to small segments and trigger purchase decisions with the help of micro-influencers.

 These influencers charge significantly less and take far more initiatives as compared to celebrities.
 In early 2016, 90% of posts by influencers were from people with less than 1 million followers.
-By combining the strength of 20-30 micro influencers, companies can create successful influencer marketing campaign without spending too many dollars.
+By combining the strength of 20-30 micro-influencers, companies can create successful influencer marketing campaigns without spending too many dollars.

-Consider the Swedish watchmaker Daniel Wellington who partnered with a large number of influencers with different styles – not just fashion.
+Consider the Swedish watchmaker Daniel Wellington who partnered with many influencers with different styles – not just fashion.
 With this campaign, they reached a larger group of consumers in a range of demographics and promoted sales by giving influencers a special link to add to their posts.

 3. Instagram to be a Hot Market:

-Instagram, another of our dearest Zuckerberg’s platform proves to be an ideal alternative.
-At this point, influencer marketing on Instagram is worth approx. $1 billion.
-By 2019 it could even reach $2 billion.
-The Instagram’s algorithm is still evolving and there are rapid changes in the way in which our feed is displayed.
+Instagram, another of our dearest Zuckerberg’s platforms, proves to be an ideal alternative.
+At this point, influenced marketing on Instagram is worth approx. $1 billion.
+By 2019, it could even reach $2 billion.
+Instagram’s algorithm is still developing and there are rapid changes in the way in which our feed is displayed.

 This dynamic approach has made Instagram a powerful platform.
-Brands are expected to scale up their efforts consistently as there is a lot to experiment and gain from this social media app.
-The medium proves especially beneficial for B2C companies as the audience on this platform largely consists of millennials.
+Brands are expected to scale up their efforts consistently, as there is a lot to experiment and gain from this social media app.
+The medium proves especially beneficial for B2C companies as the audience on this platform largely comprises millennials.

 4. More and Better Tools for Influencers:

 Influencers are equally likely to benefit from innovations.
-For instance, the new Amazon Spark and Shopify VIP will provide infrastructure for cross promotion and e-commerce marketing to influencers.
-Now, with these solutions, they can launch their own multi-channel stores and get dedicated mentorship alongside.
+For instance, the new Amazon Spark and Shopify VIP will provide an infrastructure for cross-promotion and e-commerce marketing to influencers.
+Now, with these solutions, they can launch their multi-channel stores and get dedicated mentorship alongside.

-We can expect a rise in the growth hacking tools for Instagram since, it is expected to be the next big platform.
+We can expect a rise in the growth of hacking tools for Instagram, since it is expected to be the next big platform.
 Meanwhile, Twitter and LinkedIn might take a hit here because Twitter has very limited influence due to noise and LinkedIn has imposed too many restrictions on its API usage.

 5. Get ready to measure engagement:

-With so many bots and scrapers available today it is no big deal to gain a huge following.
-Just by spending a few dollars anyone can have thousands of followers within seconds.
-Since the possibility of scam is high especially in the case of micro-influencers, brands will focus more on engagement metrics rather than the number of followers.
+With so many bots and scrapers available today, it is no big deal to gain a huge following.
+Just by spending a few dollars, anyone can have thousands of followers within seconds.
+Since the possibility of scams is high, especially in the case of micro-influencers, brands will focus more on engagement metrics rather than the number of followers.

-This again connects to our previous point that there will more tools in the market to measure the ROI of influencer marketing campaigns.
-The focus will likely be on metrics like – clicks, impressions, reach, likes and comments.
+This again connects to our previous point that there will be more tools in the market to measure the ROI of influencer marketing campaigns.
+The focus will probably be on metrics like – clicks, impressions, reach, likes and comments.

-This shift in focus will result in more opportunities for genuine influencers and give them a competitive edge over the ones with huge eggheads (fake) following.
+This shift in focus will cause more opportunities for genuine influencers and give them a competitive edge over the ones with huge eggheads (fake) following.
 They are also likely to take more initiative in promoting the posts and optimizing their timing to boost the engagement to prove their worth.

-Overall the next 2-3 years are likely to give a huge traction to influencer marketing.
+Overall, the next 2to -3 years are likely to gi huge traction in influencer marketing.
 The agencies involved in the process are likely to move up as well.
-Instead of working as a sidearm of big media agencies these small firms can expect a seat at the table when it comes to formulating marketing strategies for big brands.
-As for influencers, they will get more projects and the competition among brands will yield them better returns.
+Instead of working as a sidearm for big media agencies t, these small firms can expect a seat at the table when it comes to planning marketing strategies for big brands.
+As for influencers, they will get more projects and the competition among brands will yield better returns.